-To receive a Master's Degree in Nursing as a Psychiatric Mental Health Nurse Practitioner from FMU, a student must fulfill the following requirements:

-- 1. Complete 55 graduate credit hours, which includes over 750 practicum hours. - a) Graduate Nursing Core Courses

-(/ All MSN program options) APRN 502 Biostatistics APRN 503 Advanced Research and Evidence-based Practice b)) Direct Care Core (All MSN NP program options) 18 H ours APRN 505 Population Health and Epidemiology APRN 507 Patient Education and Advocacy APRN 601 Advanced Pathophysiology APRN 602 Advanced Pharmacology APRN 603 Advanced Physical Assessment and Health Promotion APRN 609 Neuroscience of Psychiatric Disorders APRN 610 Evidence-Based Psychopharmacology of the Advanced Practice Nurse Functional Area Content (Specific to each MSN program option) 23 Hours APRN 719 Psychiatric and Mental Health Assessment in Rural Populations APRN 720 Differential Diagnoses of Psychiatric and Mental Health Issues in the Rural Population APRN 721 Interventions for Psychiatric and Mental Illness in Rural Populations APRN 724 Advanced Practicum and Synthesis of Psychiatric-Mental Health Patients Across the Lifespan Doctoral Content DNP 800 Doctoral Knowledge Development DNP 802 Doctoral Health Policy and Leadership DNP 803 The Role of Technology and Interprofessional Collaboration
+TO: To receive a Master's Degree in Nursing as a Psychiatric Mental Health Nurse Practitioner from FMU, a student must fulfill the following requirements: 1.
+Complete 55 graduate credit hours, which includes over 750 practicum hours. a) Graduate Nursing Core Courses APRN 502 Biostatistics APRN 503 Advanced Research and Evidence-based Practice APRN 505 Population Health and Epidemiology APRN 507 Patient Education and Advocacy APRN 601 Advanced Pathophysiology APRN 602 Advanced Pharmacology APRN 603 Advanced Physical Assessment and Health Promotion APRN 609 Neuroscience of Psychiatric Disorders APRN 610 Evidence-Based Psychopharmacology of the Advanced Practice Nurse c) Functional Area Content (Specific to each MSN program option) . . .
+23 Hours APRN 719 Psychiatric and Mental Health Assessment in Rural Populations APRN 720 Differential Diagnoses of Psychiatric and Mental Health Issues in the Rural Population APRN 721 Interventions for Psychiatric and Mental Illness in Rural Populations APRN 724 Advanced Practicum and Synthesis of Psychiatric-Mental Health Patients Across the Lifespan 2.
+Achieve a 3.0 overall grade point average for all graduate courses.
+3. Make application for graduation at the beginning of the semester in which the last course will be taken.